wp-cli/wp-cli/README.md

-WP-CLI: Wordpress Command Line Tools
+WP-CLI: WordPress Command Line Tools
 ============================

 What is wp-cli
 --------------

-A command line tool to do maintenance work on a Wordpress install from the command line.
+A command line tool to do maintenance work on a WordPress install from the command line.

 Installing
 ----------

 Installing wp-cli is extremely simple:

-1. Place the `wp-cli` folder in your Wordpress root (on the same level as `wp-admin` and `wp-content`).
+1. Place the `wp-cli` folder in your WordPress root (on the same level as `wp-admin` and `wp-content`).
 1. That's it!

 Commands
 --------

-- `wp core` - Update the Wordpress core
+- `wp core` - Update the WordPress core
 - `wp home` - Open the wp-cli project on Github
-- `wp option ...` - Manipulate the Wordpress options
+- `wp option ...` - Manipulate the WordPress options
 - `wp plugins ...` - Do cool things with the installed plugins
 - `wp theme ...` - Get details on the installed and current theme